The full list of experiences you MUST have in your Vietnam trip

 Mingle in floating markets on the Mekong

-With the history of over 100 years, floating markets have become a charm of Mekong Delta region.
-“Vibrant”, “hustle”, “unique” etc. are all the words that travelers from all around the worlds use to describe the beauty of these markets.
+With a history of over 100 years, floating markets have become the charm of the Mekong Delta region.
+“Vibrant”, “hustle”, “unique” etc. are all the words that travelers from all around the world use to describe the beauty of these markets.
 Thanks to the complex and extensive river system of the region, Vietnamese floating markets create a very differentiative feeling from any floating ones in other parts of the planet.
-The sigh, the sound, the feeling they create… all of them is like a perfect harmony every day in Mekong river every day.
+The sigh, the sound, the feeling they create… all of them is like a perfect harmony in the Mekong river every day.
 It’s an eye-opening adventure that everyone visiting Vietnam should have.

 Have your clothes tailor-made in Hoi An

 Hoi An’s Old Town always brings its admirers magical feeling of being in a movie with its poetic beauty.
 Even a walk through the town seems to be like walking back in time.
 The hanging lanterns and well-preserved streets are some of the most charming Vietnam has to offer.
 Originally a trading port dating back hundreds of years, today the town is well-known for its tailors.
 Tailor shops in Hoi An are very pretty with vintage décor style, and high-quality silks are showcased everywhere.
 So having a suit, dress, or jacket custom-made at can’t-beat prices is some of the most fun you can have in central Vietnam.

 Ride over the Hai Van Pass